collinsherman/blog/content/about.md

 +++
 title = "About Me"
-subtitle = "Learn More About My Expertise" id = "about"
+subtitle = "Learn More About My Expeerience" id = "about"
 +++